 The CBU currently has 4 eye trackers.
-One is in the MEG lab, one in the MRI scanner, and we have two separate eye trackers for use in other locations.
+One is in the MEG lab, one in the MRI scanner, and two separate eye trackers are in the eye tracking lab in room 443.
 All eye trackers are manufactured by SMI and use the same SMI software for controlling the eye tracking hardware, for stimulus presentation and for analysis of the eye tracking data.
 In addition, all trackers can also be used with E-Prime and other custom experiment presentation software.

 Eye tracking fundamentals